5 Things to Know About the iPadOS 14.8 Update

 If you run into issues, take a look at our fixes for the most common iPadOS 14 software issues.
 We’ve also released tips that will help you improve performance and tips that should help you improve your iPad’s battery life.

-If you can’t stand iPadOS 14.8’s performance on your iPad, you can try downgrading to older iPadOS software.
+If you can’t stand iPadOS 14.8’s performance on your iPad, note that you can’t downgrade to older iPadOS software right now.

-Apple is currently signing on iPadOS 14.7.1 which means you can move your iPad back to the previous version of iPadOS 14 in an effort to improve your tablet’s performance.
+Apple stopped signing on iPadOS 14.7.1 which means you can’t move your iPad back to the previous version of iPadOS 14 in an effort to improve your tablet’s performance.

-Unfortunately, you can’t move your iPad’s software back to anything older than iOS 14.7.1.
-This means that those of you jumping up to iPadOS 14.8 from iPadOS 14.7 and below should proceed with caution.
+Unfortunately, you can’t move your iPad’s software back to anything older than iOS 14.7.1 either.
+This means that those of you jumping up to iPadOS 14.8 should proceed with caution.
 Once you make the move, there’s no going back to your current version of iPadOS.

 iPadOS 14.8 Update: What’s New